U.S. appeals court upholds Texas ban on second-trimester abortion procedure | Law-Order

 U.S. appeals court upholds Texas ban on second-trimester abortion procedure

-The panel's 2-1 ruling held that the statute in question "unduly burden's a woman's constitutionally protected right" to terminate her own pregnancy before the fetus is considered viable.
-But the full 17-member 5th Circuit, acting on an appeal from Texas, reheard the case in January and issued its "en banc" decision on Wednesday vacating the panel's decision, thus putting the Republican-enacted abortion restriction into effect.
+The panel's 2-1 ruling held that the statute "unduly burdens a woman's constitutionally protected right" to terminate her own pregnancy before the fetus is considered viable.
+But the full 17-member 5th Circuit, acting on an appeal from Texas, reheard the case in January and issued its "en banc" decision on Wednesday vacating that decision, thus putting the Republican-enacted abortion restriction into effect.

-The 5th U.S. Circuit Court of Appeals on Wednesday upheld a Texas law effectively banning the most common abortion procedure doctors use for terminating second-trimester pregnancies, reversing last year's ruling from a three-judge panel of the same court.
-The latest decision marks the first time a U.S. federal court has upheld a prohibition on the standard abortion method used after 15 weeks of pregnancy - dilation and evacuation, or D&E - though a number of other states have acted to outlaw the procedure.
+The 5th U.S. Circuit Court of Appeals upheld on Wednesday a Texas law effectively banning the most common abortion procedure for terminating second-trimester pregnancies, reversing a ruling last year by a three-judge panel of the same court.
+Wednesday's decision marks the first time a U.S. federal court has upheld a prohibition on the standard abortion method used after 15 weeks of pregnancy - dilation and evacuation, or D&E - though some other states have acted to outlaw it.

-A three-judge panel of the 5th Circuit sided with abortion rights activists last October in affirming a 2017 lower-court opinion that struck down the Texas law as unconstitutional and temporarily barred its enforcement.
-The panel's 2-1 ruling held that the statute in question "unduly burden's a woman's constitutionally protected right" to terminate her own pregnancy before the fetus is considered viable.
+Last October, a three-judge panel of the 5th Circuit had sided with abortion-rights activists in affirming a 2017 lower-court opinion that struck down the Texas law as unconstitutional and temporarily barred its enforcement.
+The panel's 2-1 ruling held that the statute "unduly burdens a woman's constitutionally protected right" to terminate her own pregnancy before the fetus is considered viable.

-But the full 17-member 5th Circuit, acting on an appeal from Texas, reheard the case in January and issued its "en banc" decision on Wednesday vacating the panel's decision, thus putting the Republican-enacted abortion restriction into effect.
-Physicians who are found to violate the measure would face a sentence of up to two years in prison.
+But the full 17-member 5th Circuit, acting on an appeal from Texas, reheard the case in January and issued its "en banc" decision on Wednesday vacating that decision, thus putting the Republican-enacted abortion restriction into effect.
+Physicians found to have violated the measure would face a prison term of up to two years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)